ernoaapa/eliot/docs/client.md

 To see full documentation about commands and options, type `eli --help` and `eli <command> --help`.

 ## `eli get devices`
 Eliot can search devices automatically from network with mDNS protocol.
-You can get list of devices what Eliot finds with `get devices` command.

 ```shell
 **[terminal]